mmshahria/GlassboardTech-API-Reference/Companies/GET a Company by Id.md

 <strong>tenantId<strong> `string`

-A unique identifier required for authorization.
+A unique identifier used for API authentication and authorization.

+>Tenant refers to the end user of this API and It's required for identity and access management.

 <strong>seriesPrefix<strong> `string`